Skip to main content

 Dominion R&D is one of only a handful of companies to have created a protocol parser capable of communicating with EtherNet/IP™ CIP™ devices (eg. Rockwell ControlLogix, CompactLogix and MicroLogix Controllers, Allen-Bradley PowerFlex AC Drives, etc.).
 This proprietary protocol is commonly used in many industrial control solutions worldwide.

 Until now, only expensive and inflexible C-based EtherNet/IP protocol parsers have been commercially available.
 With Cpppo, you can access the development speed, reliability and flexibility of Python 2 or 3 to develop your next Linux, Mac or Windows EtherNet/IP™ CIP™ application.
 Whether you are looking for an Open Source library or a Commercially licensed module for your next project, Cpppo may be the PLC connectivity solution you are looking for.
-(PDF)
+(PDF, Text)

 Python EtherNet/IP CIP API